" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Use full-fat coconut milk to make creamier pudding.
 Almond milk creates a lighter pudding.

-Savory Breakfast Hash Recipe
+Savory Breakfast Hash Recipe (sweet potato and black bean)

 This recipe is my savory breakfast hash made with sweet potatoes and black beans.
 This protein and fiber-packed breakfast gives you 15 grams of protein and 10 grams of fiber.